MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/azureml-model-management-sdk/batch.md

-Start a batch execution.
+Starts a batch execution for this service.

 ### Returns

-Self
+An instance of itself [`Batch`](azureml/deploy/server/service/Batch.md).

 ## artifacts